ONSdigital/design-system/README.md

 `yarn test-visual:approve` - This will approve the failures/diff caught by the tests.

-`yarn test-visual:reference` - This will update the reference images locally on your machine.
-Run this command if you've approved your reference images but the local tests are still failing.

 `git lfs push --all origin` - First commit the files in the normal way then run the command.
 This will push the new reference images to Git LFS.